-To get more insight into what barriers our customers face when interacting with BC Hydro, we're conducting a survey which opened on May 30 and remains live on our website until September 30, 2023: bchydro.com/accessibility
+To get more insight into what barriers our customers face when interacting with BC Hydro, we're conducting a survey which opened on May 3O and remains live on our website: bchydro.com/accessibility

 Accessibility

 Let's talk accessibility

 We're committed to identifying, removing and preventing barriers across our services and programs for our customers, jobs seekers and our employees.
 We include everyone - it's one of our core values - and we want everyone's experience with us to be inclusive and barrier-free.